BSeppke/vspkg/README.md

   - Install binaries, headers, docs and shared files.
   - Mark package as installed.

-It's worth mentioning, that the download of packages is secured using the MD5 hashes of the packages.
+The download, patch and build will all be performed in a temporary "work" subfolder of the package folder which will be deleted before and after the installation.
+Additionally, it's worth mentioning that the download of packages is secured using the MD5 hashes of the packages.

 The directory structure of the vspkg results is yet very simple: "C:\vspkg\system\config.ps1" contains all the stuff to initialize the system and the main functions e.g. for downloading and compiling as well as defining the most important paths.
 These are (by default) Linux-line sub-folders of "C:\vspkg\vc{10|11}\{Win32|x64}":